Open Loop Fare Collection: Modular vs. System Integration

 Open loop fare collection has been successful in major cities, and is considered as the future of transit payments.
 It brings passengers the ease and convenience of using their contactless bank card or contactless-enabled device for fare payment without needing a ticket.

-Riders love the simplicity of tapping their card on a payment reader to board vehicles, with the correct fare charged automatically for their travel.
+Riders love the simplicity of tapping their contactless emv card on a payment reader to board vehicles, with the correct fare charged automatically for their travel.

 As more cities move to this approach, the ‘tap and ride’ payment experience is becoming universal.
-For riders, there’s no more worrying about having the right cash in their pocket, or getting the best value ticket from a range of options.
-There’s no need to learn a new ticketing system when they visit a distant or overseas city.
+For riders, there’s no more worrying about having the right cash in their pocket or getting the best value ticket from a range of options.
+There’s no need to learn a new fare payment system when they visit a distant or overseas city.

 Building a system from scratch